lowRISC/ibex-demo-system-labs/lab4.md

 ## Adding custom instructions to Ibex

-In a sense Ibex has no direct custom instruction support, however one can easily alter the RTL to add some.
-There are three files in which we need to make modifications.
+Ibex has no explicit custom instruction support, however one can easily alter the RTL to add some.
+There are three source files in which we will need to make modifications.

 - `ibex_pkg.sv`: Constants and definitions
 - `ibex_decoder.sv`: Instruction decoder